 The law school now offers a Semester-in-Atlanta program for third year students, which began in the Spring of 2015.
-The Program allows students to participate in expanded externships in Atlanta during the academic year, as well as take additional law courses offered on Mercer’s Atlanta campus.
+The Program allows students to participate in expanded externships in Atlanta during the academic year, in addition to taking additional law courses offered on Mercer’s Atlanta campus.

 Description of the Program